sapegin/washingcode-book/manuscript/Naming_is_hard.md

 Now it’s clear which request data we’re accessing at any time.

 For the new version of a module, I’d try to rename the old one to something like `ModuleLegacy` instead of naming the new one `Module2` or `ModuleNew`, and keep using the original name for the new implementation.
 It’s not always possible but it makes using the old, deprecated, module more awkward than the new, improved, one – exactly what we want to achieve.
 Also, names tend to stick forever, even when the original module is long gone.
-Names like `Module2` or `ModuleNew` are fine during development though, when the new module isn't yet fully functional or well tested.
+Names like `Module2` or `ModuleNew` are fine during development though, when the new module isn’t yet fully functional or well tested.

 #### Use common terms